Roseiguado/Marlen1684.github.io/home.md

 # About Me

 My name is Marlen Brito.
 I'm a code student.
 I live with my 3 kids in a very small but warming apartment.
 That aparment is our little piece of heaven.
-We have a beautuful and silly dog called Pepita.
+We have a beautiful and silly dog called Pepita.
+I'm totally in love with this new journey in my life.
+Be again at school learning again it's a dream come true.

 # Goals

 I just stared the CTRL+SHIFT Code Scool.
-I'll do this even with my fears.
 My goal is be prepared, be successful.
 I want to be a good provider for my family, my kids.
 I would like to say that I'm doing this for them, but no. I'm doing this for me.
 I just learn that the only way to teach them and guide them to the right way in life it's through my example.